duganchen/podfeeds/README.md

 ![As It Happens](images/toc.png)

 Use the table of contents to jump to episodes.
-Press Ctrl+A to jump back to the beginning of the page, where the table of contents is:
+Press Ctrl+A to jump back to the beginning of the page, where the table of contents is.

 ![As It Happens](images/episode.png)